2021 New Jersey Senate election

 The 2021 New Jersey State Senate election was held on November 2, 2021.
 New Jersey voters elected state senators in all of the state's legislative districts for a two-year term to the New Jersey Senate.
-This was the first election since 1991 where Republicans net gained state Senate seats.
+Republicans flipped the 3rd and 8th districts, and Democrats flipped the 16th.
+This was the first election since 1991 where Republicans posted a net gain of state Senate seats.
+Democrats would later be restored to 25 seats following the party switch of Samuel D. Thompson in 2023.